 Hey (customer name), your next payment of $X is due on Monday.
 Please call us at this number if you have any questions.

 Hey (customer name), we have not yet received your payment of $X that was due this Monday.
 Please pay within 24 hours to avoid being charged a late fee.
 Call us at this number if you have any questions.

 Will SMS marketing keep my customer’s data secure?

 As you already know, any financial service business needs to consider the security of customer data.
 That includes staying compliant with rules and regulations while texting your customers.

-If you want to start communicating with your customers, BirdEye’s all-in-one customer experience platform can help.
-The BirdEye Inbox allows you to check messages from text messaging, Facebook Messenger, and website chat all in one place.
-BirdEye serves more than 50,000 businesses, including many in the financial services industry.
+If you want to start communicating with your customers, Birdeye’s all-in-one experience marketing platform can help.
+The Birdeye Inbox allows you to check messages from text messaging, Facebook Messenger and website chat all in one place.
+Birdeye serves more than 60,000 businesses, including many in the financial services industry.